 When I arrived, the starter asked if I wanted to head right out to the first tee to join a twosome.
 I took advantage of that offer and we teed off as a threesome around 10:40.
 They were a really fun couple over from Antioch (Mike & Laura, you better be reading this), so we had a good time.
 It was very busy out there on a really nice day, but the pace still moved along nicely and we were finished in about four hours.

 The Reserve at Spanos Park was designed by Andy Raugust and opened in 1999.
 It is a modern links (or maybe “Savannah” style) course that makes the most of the relatively flat landscape it is built on.
 Though it is just off the freeway, it feels miles away from civilization out amongst the farmland on the northwest side of Stockton.
-There is a big manure pile in a field next to the 3rd tee, so that produced some unpleasant smells in that part of the course.
+There is a big manure pile in a field next to the 3rd tee, so that produced some unpleasant smells throughout that part of the course.
 Otherwise, it is a really peaceful and serene setting with lots of birds all around.

 There is a lot of water in play on this course.
 In fact, there are hazards on 11 of the 18 holes.
 Along the water’s edge, the reeds are grown out.
 It creates a nice marshland look throughout the course.
 There are also a number of desert-style waste areas, typically on the holes without water hazards.